Xcompanygames/Python/Chessboard Center points/README.md

 # OPEN CV - Coloring
-In this project I used OPENCV to mark the center point of every square inside a chessboard.
+In this project I used OPENCV and image manipulation to mark the center point of every square inside a chessboard.